-To conclude this section, we compare the trend estimates obtained from our new iterated approach to the trends obtained fitting a complete structural break model (with 13 parameters within each regime), and using STL.
-In the 13-parameter case, the constant term in the estimated time-trend (with breaks) is corrected so that the seasonal component adds to zero.
-In Figure 7 we present trends for the Korean arrivals and those from 'Other' origins.
-We also show sample autocorrelation functions for the three sets of residuals.
+To conclude this section, we compare the trend estimates obtained from our new iterated approach to the trends obtained fitting a complete structural break model (with 13 parameters between breaks), and using STL.
+In Figure 9 we present trends for the Korean arrivals and those from Other origins.
+We also show sample autocorrelation functions for the three sets of residuals from each series.
 The trends are all similar, but the agreement is closest for the iterated approach and STL.
 Some differences are evident particularly at the end of the series though, which would be important for prediction.
-The iterated technique estimates the well-motivated break point in the Korean data accurately, matching the onset of the Asian financial crisis precisely (November 1997) and with a narrow 95% confidence interval of October 1997 to December 1997.
-For 'Other' arrivals, the number of parameters required for the complete model clearly restricts the estimated number of breaks, leading to greater departures from the STL trend than achieved by iteration.
-The irregular components also favour the iterated approach, including over STL, as the residuals for the other approaches are highly autocorrelated, especially at low lags.
+For Other arrivals, the number of parameters required for the complete model clearly restricts the estimated number of breaks, leading to greater departures from the STL trend than achieved by iteration.
+The irregular components also favour the iterated approach over STL and the complete model, as the residuals for the latter are highly autocorrelated, especially at low lags.
 In contrast, the residuals of the iterated method exhibit far less autocorrelation, indicating a better overall decomposition.

-Figure 6.
-The estimated seasonal components for visitors to New Zealand by origin.
+Figure 8: The estimated seasonal components for visitors to New Zealand by origin.
 The solid line is the final estimated seasonal component; it is the only estimate in four of the nine cases, where no seasonal breaks were detected.
 The five dashed lines are the seasonal components prior to the seasonal break points listed in Table 3.